Pornography in China: 2004-2006

 A crackdown of pornographic websites in 2004 lead to the arrests of over 200 people and the shutdown of over 700 pornographic websites including "99 Erotica", after having acquired more than 300,000 registered users within a year of its launch.
 One of those imprisoned, Wang Yanli, was believed to be the first woman jailed on a pornography related charge.
 She received a sentence of four years for operating an online strip club.

 In 2005 authorities sentenced its eleven workers, among them teachers and civil servants, to imprisonment ranging from three to twelve years for disseminating obscene material.
 In October 2006 authorities closed down "Erotica Juneday", which charged its highest-paying members 3,999 yuan (then around $490) a year, and sentenced founder Chen Hui to life imprisonment.
 Among those who complained about the harshness of the sentence was the sociologist Li Yinhe.
 She called on authorities to either repeal the pornography laws in China or stop pretending the nation enjoys freedom of expression.

 2009-present

 Between 2009 and 2010, crackdowns on pornography sites resulted in the arrests of thousands of people annually.
 In 2009, 5,394 people were arrested and 9,000 illegal porn-related sites were shut down.
 In 2010, Chinese authorities shut down 60,000 pornographic websites and arrested almost 5,000 suspects.
 In 2014, the Chinese government launched the Cleaning the Web campaign.

 Renewed nationwide campaigns since 2020 report large-scale takedowns (e.g., 60,000+ apps and websites removed or penalized; 19 million items of "harmful" content cleared in 2021–22), alongside targeted actions on livestreaming.
-In 2025, multiple outlets reported arrests linked to online erotica communities (including danmei/Boys’ Love authors), amid continuing "Qinglang" clean-up campaigns.
+In 2025, multiple outlets reported arrests linked to online erotica communities (including danmei/Boys’ Love authors), amid continuing Operation Qinglang clean-up campaigns.
+Renewed Operation Qinglang campaigns post-2020 escalated takedowns, with 2025 arrests in danmei communities highlighting focus on niche online erotica.